 “It really is as simple as giving your email address,” she says.
 “It’s kind of a no-brainer.”

-Paribus monitors more than 25 retailers, including Target, Walmart and Home Depot, and has found more than $29 million in savings for customers.
+Paribus monitors more than 25 retailers, including Target, Best Buy and Home Depot, and has found more than $29 million in savings for customers.

 One last perk: If your guaranteed Amazon shipment shows up late, Paribus will help you get compensated.

 Disclosure: Paribus compensates us when you sign up using the links we provide.

 7. This Research Company Could Pay You $225 This Month

 What if we told you a research company would pay you to watch cooking videos on your computer?